Zenodys/ElementsTemplates/README.md

 # Code templates for element implementations

-This repository contains informations on how to write elements for Zenodys Computing Engine orchestration system.
+This repository contains informations on how to write elements for Zenodys Computing Engine.

 Zenodys is Industry 4.0 platform that contains two parts:
-* Visual Development Tool for creating projects by simply drag'n'drop and connecting visual elements into workflows.
+* Workflow Builder for creating projects by simply drag'n'drop and connecting visual elements into workflows.
 It is IDE  that runs in browser
-* Computing Engine, orchestration tool that runs on edge and executes visual scripts created in Visual Development Tool
+* Computing Engine, orchestration tool that runs on edge and executes visual scripts created in Workflow Builder

-Visual Development Tool features:
+Workflow Builder features:
-* visual step by step remote workflow debugging and values inspection
+* Visual step by step remote workflow debugging and values inspection
-* remote project deployment to Zenodys Computing Engine
+* Remote project deployment to Zenodys Computing Engine
-* multiuser project development
+* Multiuser project development
-* and many more
+* And many more

-Element is plugin, loaded and executed at runtime by orchestration engine (Zenodys Computing engine).
+Element is plugin, loaded and executed at runtime by Zenodys Computing Engine.

 Each element is constructed from two parts:
 * UI (HTML that runs in IDE) where user can set properties and connect element into workflows.